Speaker: Andy Whitehurst

 I’m now going to tell you and show you where these quotes came from.
 The first one came from questions on doctrine, page 357.
 And the second one came from questions on doctrine, page 381.
 Brothers and sisters, what was just taught there was actually a single atonement with an application.
 So in other words, Jesus died on the cross, that is the atonement and the only atonement.
 What he’s doing now is not an atonement, it’s simply applying what he did on the cross.
 Now that may sound tricky.
 That may sound like a two part atonement, but it is not.
 It is a single atonement with an application.
 That is not what the Bible teaches.
 The Bible teaches two atonements very distinctly, very clearly a dual atonement.

 And so I want to clarify by showing a statement from Barnhouse, just in case what Froom said in the QOD or Questions on Doctrine was not clear enough.
-I want to read a statement to you from Barnhouse.
-That is ultra clear.
-And this article is entitled our Seventh-day Adventist Christians?
-And it’s found in Eternity magazine September 1956.
-Speaking of the Adventist leaders that he met with, he says further, they do not believe as some of their earlier teachers taught that Jesus’ atoning work was not complete on Calvary.
+I want to read a statement to you from Barnhouse that is ultra clear.
+And this article is entitled “Are Seventh-day Adventists Christians?”
+And it’s found in Eternity Magazine, September 1956.
+Speaking of the Adventist leaders that he met with, he says further, “They do not believe as some of their earlier teachers taught, that Jesus’ atoning work was not complete on Calvary.”
 He had a double negative there.
 So I want to interpret that.
 What he is saying is that the leaders that they met with which included L.E.
 Froom, taught that everything was complete on Calvary, totally and completely done on Calvary.

-Brothers and sisters, Leviticus 4:20 is an atonement for forgiveness.
+Brothers and sisters, Leviticus 4 and verse 20 is an atonement for forgiveness.
 And Leviticus 16 is an atonement for cleansing.
 There is a dual atonement.
-The cross, and then what Jesus is doing ever since October 22, 1844.
-That is a dual atonement.
+The cross, and then what Jesus is doing ever since October 22, 1844, that is a dual atonement.
 The cross – the forgiveness and the cleansing – the justification and the sanctification.

 Do you want to live the remainder of your life tranquil and happy?
 Well the way that’s going to happen brothers and sisters is if we trust implicitly in the great atonement.
 And Jesus is asking you now, will you resolve to be the Lord’s, doing your whole duty and trusting implicitly in the great atonement?

 If so, I would ask that you would kneel with me in closing prayer where possible.
-Heavenly Father we come again boldly before your throne of grace.
+Heavenly Father, we come again boldly before Your throne of grace.
 Father, I pray that we will continue to study and understand the importance of the dual atonement.
 That we will understand that there was an atonement made for us on the cross.
 And there is an atonement being made for us now.
-Father, I pray that we will have a better and better understanding of this because we want to be found working with Jesus and preparing people to stand before the great day of God.
+Father, I pray that we will have a better and better understanding of this because we want to be found working with Jesus and preparing a people to stand before the great day of God.
 Father, I want to be ready for that great day.
-And I know those watching and listening have many have made a commitment that they also want to be ready.
-Father, I pray that you will send angels that excel in strength to watch over and protect them, to keep them safe to lead them and to guide them into a greater understanding of the dual atonement.
+And I know those watching and listening have, many have made a commitment that they also want to be ready.
+Father, I pray that You will send angels that excel in strength to watch over and protect them, to keep them safe, to lead them and to guide them into a greater understanding of the dual atonement.
 This I ask in Jesus name, amen.